 You might feel unsure about whether what you’re experiencing is depression, or if you’re just going through a temporary period of the blues.
 Grief and depression do share similar symptoms, making it difficult to differentiate between the two.
 Because of the complex nature of depression, it is not recommended to self-diagnose – as tempting as that may sound.
 A trained mental health therapist can help you pinpoint the cause of your symptoms.

-Depression rarely comes from a single cause.
-In most cases, depression is the result of a mix of factors, which can include:
+There’s rarely a single cause, in most cases, depression is the result of a mix of factors, which can include:

 - Chronic medical conditions

 - Medication or substance abuse

 A specialized therapist can help you navigate and manage depression.
 Therapy sessions offer a chance to talk about how you’re feeling, uncover the causes of your shifts in mood and access strategies for managing symptoms.
 Gaining a better understanding of yourself not only helps you understand and overcome depression symptoms, it’s an empowering process in and of itself.